Call to order: 01352 757777

 Feeding 12.9kg: 593.4 grams 900 grams

-The horse will be 306.6 grams short of minimum levels.
+The horse will be 306.6 grams short of the minimum levels.

-If you want to know about how protein levels affect young horses then click here.
+If you want to learn more about how protein levels affect young horses, then click here.

-You could choose a higher protein hay nut, beet pulp or a small amount of micronised linseed which will be safe for a pony prone to laminitis.
+You could choose a higher protein hay nut, beet pulp or a small amount of micronised linseed, which will be safe for a pony prone to laminitis.
 You need obviously to be very careful about the feed you choose that it is suitable for protein for a horse prone to laminitis.
-Make sure the sugar and starch combined is below 10%.
+Make sure the sugar and starch combined are below 10%.

 Find protein and amino acids for horses